 Specific information regarding seasons is available at your nearest Alaska Dept. of Fish & Game or by contacting their office in Tok.
 The address is PO Box 355 Tok AK 99780, and the phone number is (907) 883-2971.
 Please make yourself aware of all regulations including those pertaining to recovery and care of your meat.
 40-Mile Air is a Licensed Big Game Transporter in the state of Alaska and is required to report all known or possible violations to big game regulations.
 Traditionally, caribou and sheep season begin Aug.
 10th and run to Sept.
 20th.
 Grizzly Bear season begins Aug.
 10th and runs to June 10th of the following year for the majority of the areas we hunt.
-Moose season in most areas runs Aug.
-24th thru Aug.
-28th for residents only and then Sept.
+Moose season in most areas runs Sept.
 8th thru Sept.
 17th for both residents and non-resident hunters.

 Landing areas are usually at or above timberline, so you can expect good visibility for hunting.
 You should have binoculars and, in the case of sheep hunting, a spotting scope.
 Your hunting success should be more a function of good spotting rather than walking long distances.
-Additional items to take would be light rain gear, leather boots, wool pants, a light weight mountain tent (self supporting tents only please, as wall tents will not be transported), sleeping bag and pad, and a small multi-fuel stove for cooking or possibly heating your tent during late season hunts.
+Additional items to take would be light rain gear, leather boots, wool pants, a light weight mountain tent (self supporting tents only please, as wall tents will not be transported), sleeping bag and pad, and a small stove for cooking.
 Temperatures can be expected to run from 75 degrees to the low teens with the extremes most likely towards the beginning and end of the season.

-4) If on any of the above hunts you shoot: caribou add $800.00, moose add $1000.00.
+- If on any of the above hunts you shoot: Caribou add $1100.00, Moose add $1300.00.
 There is no additional charge for bears or wolves provided they are completely skinned and fleshed.
 These figures are per animal for transportation of meat, horns and hides to Tok.
-Please note that these prices are based on meat being boned out.
-If your meat is not boned, it will require extra trips to haul and would cost 50% more.
+All hide and excess meat must be removed from the skull of moose and caribou for antlers to be transported from the field.

-5) If you exceed your maximum allowable gear of 50# per hunter going in, an additional trip can be arranged for $900.00.
-A maximum of 200# of gear may be carried and it must physically fit in the super cub.
+- If you exceed your maximum allowable personal gear of 50# per hunter going in, an extra gear load can be arranged for $1700.00.
+The extra gear load must be a maximum of 200# of gear and must physically fit in the super cub.
 Several small bags or boxes are much better than one or two large ones.

 You may stay in the field as long as you wish.
 However, most hunters schedule for 5-7 days and find that to be the ideal hunt duration.
-All meat must be boned out and put in game bags not exceeding 50# each for ease of handling.
+Moose hunters must bone out their animals and have the meat in sturdy game bags not exceeding 50# each with a filled out change of possession ID tag attached, which we will provide at check-in.
+If you desire, you can leave the rib meat on the bone, but the rib cage needs to be split and bagged separately.
+Caribou hunters may leave theirs bone in and bagged to 50#.
 Cheesecloth games bags are not recommended for moose meat.
 We suggest at least 12 burlap sacks, heavy-duty Alaska style game bags or pillowcases per moose for our moose hunters.